mohamedatef22/02_trivia_api/backend/README.md

 # GET '/questions'
 -get all question with pagination as 10 question per page , total number of questions & categories.\
 -Request Argument: page = page number in header.\
--return response.\
+-if given page not exist 404 error will return.\ -return response.\
 ```
 {